alinush/6.824-lecture-notes/l16-memcached.md

     |       | DB | <-----> |Disk|
     ------------------

- - eventually they find out they use 100% of the CPU on this box
+ - eventually they find out they use 100% of the CPU on this machine
  - `top` will tell them the CPU time is going to the web-app

-Diagram (changes):
+Diagram (multiple webserver machines, single DB machine):

     Web app -----
     Web app      \ -----> |DB| <-> Disk